 Safeguarding must be an item on the Club’s Executive Committee Monthly Agendas

-Again, Children’s Officers are not expected to work in isolation or tasked with designing the Child Protection Policies for the club on their own.
+Again, Children’s Officers are not expected to work in isolation or tasked with adopting Tennis Irelands Safeguarding Policies for the club on their own.

-They are, however, expected to lead the development of their clubs policies and procedures on this important subject and should have the full support of all those serving on the committee.
+They are, however, expected to lead the implementation of the clubs policies and procedures and should have the full support of all those serving on the committee.

 Ample time should be set aside on the monthly Agenda to discuss Safeguarding.